Atari Games Corp. v. Nintendo of America Inc.: Appeal

 The appeal was heard by United States Court of Appeals for the Federal Circuit, which affirmed the lower court's injunction against Atari.
-The appeal court found that the 10NES contained protected expression, applying the precedent from Computer Associates International v.
+The appellate court found that the 10NES contained protected expression, applying the precedent from Computer Associates International v.
 Altai to establish that the 10NES code was expressed in a unique way that is not inherent to the idea.
 The court also ruled that Nintendo had proven a likelihood of success in their copyright claim, because Atari made unauthorized copies of the 10NES code from the Copyright Office, and that Atari's Rabbit program was also substantially similar to Nintendo's 10NES.

-However, the appeal court differed from the lower court's reasoning on the question of reverse engineering and fair use.
-Determining that intermediate copying is not actionable in of itself, the appeal court stated that "reverse engineering, untainted by the purloined copy of the 10NES program and necessary to understand 10NES, is a fair use".
+However, the appeals court differed from the lower court's reasoning on the question of reverse engineering and fair use.
+Determining that intermediate copying is not actionable in of itself, the appeals court stated that "reverse engineering, untainted by the purloined copy of the 10NES program and necessary to understand 10NES, is a fair use".
 However, fair use in intermediate copying does not extend to commercial exploitation of protected expression.
 Moreover, Atari could not invoke fair use because they used an unauthorized copy of the code, obtained from the Copyright Office under false pretenses.
 Lastly, the court rejected Atari's defense that Nintendo was misusing its copyright, because Atari had "unclean hands" after lying to the Copyright Office.